inno-devops-labs/F23-core-course-labs/app_python/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Web application(s) developed using best practices of production development.
+Web application developed using best practices of production development.

 Includes:
 * DevOps tasks